Are You Being Paid Fairly?

 Author .
 Speaker .
 Trainer .
 Innovator

-An acknowledged trailblazer in online job search and career advancement as well as a genuine thought leader, Rick Gillis has spent 20+ years accumulating the 10,000 plus hours (and far more) of the deliberate practice that Malcolm Gladwell contends is required to become a world-class leader in one’s field.
-It is out of these thousands of hours that Rick created the QTNT Personal Value Contribution (PVC) process that changes all that is currently understood about measuring the value of work delivered by an employee to their organization.
+An acknowledged trailblazer in online job search and career advancement as well as a genuine thought leader in the space, Rick Gillis has spent 20+ years accumulating the 10,000 plus hours (and far more) of the deliberate practice that Malcolm Gladwell contends is required to become a world-class leader in one’s field.
+It is out of these thousands of hours that Rick created the QTNT Personal Value Contribution (PVC) process that changes all that is currently understood about measuring the value of work delivered by a ‘paycheck’ employee to their organization.
 (And where employers learn who is truly deserving of their $’s and attention!)

 WHY IS FAIR PAY IMPORTANT TO RICK GILLIS?